cardano-foundation/CIPs/CIP-0001/README.md

 Metadata | For proposals around metadata (on-chain or off-chain) Tools    | A broad category for ecosystem features not falling into any other category

 Additionally, representatives of ecosystem categories may explicitly _enlist_ their categories (see next section) to suggest a closer relationship with the CIP process.
-The following categories are confirmed as enslisted according to CIPs which define that relationship:
+The following categories are confirmed as enlisted according to CIPs which define that relationship:

 Category | Description
 ---      | ---